tenyapious/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. write a script that print lines that appear only once

 14. write a script to display lines containing the pattern 'root' from the file /etc/passwd

+15. Write a script to display the number of lines that contain the pattern 'bin' in the file /etc/passwd